-Help Journal Editors Help You: Five Top Tips from Eye & Contact Lens
+Help journal editors help you: 5 Tips from Eye & Contact Lens

 Terry Monahan, MA

 Managing Editor, Eye & Contact Lens

 Academic editors and reviewers love their work, or they wouldn’t volunteer their skills toward improving the scholarly literature.
 But as time-pressured professionals with multiple priorities, they can be instantly turned off by a poorly written or executed manuscript.
 Do you want to run the risk that a turnoff becomes bias, and that the editors won’t work with your manuscript further?
 Many journals won’t bother.

 At Eye & Contact Lens we actively recruit young researchers and post-doctoral students who often need some guidance to get their manuscripts under way.
 It can take as many as three communications containing itemized instructions before one of these manuscripts makes it to peer review.
 But if they’re patient, authors can get a lot out of this effort, and we at the journal think it’s worth it because the peer review process goes more smoothly for everyone.
 Regardless of whether the manuscript is ultimately accepted, the next submission will be much better.
 The up-front work pays off in the end by expanding our author pool and improving submissions.

 That said, it doesn’t always work this way.
 Authors who repeatedly ignore at submission our Information for Authors or our requests to reformat (or rewrite, proofread, or edit for clarity) become familiar to the editors and they take on a kind of blinking quality in the editors’ inbox: invest no more time here.
 It’s best to get the editors on your side from the start.

 Following are a few tips that can guarantee a publishing experience with minimal bumps:

 1. Get the English right